vuepress/ecosystem/docs/themes/guidelines.md

 A theme may have the following optional elements:

-- Navbar: An element which is the navbar of the theme.
+- Navbar: Navbar of the site.
 This element should have the id `vp-navbar`.
-- Sidebar: An element which is the sidebar of the theme.
+- Sidebar: Sidebar of the site.
 This element should have the id `vp-sidebar`.
-- Outline: An element which holds headings or outline of the main content.
+- Outline: Headings or outline of the main content.
 This element should have the id `vp-outline`.
-- Comment: An element which holds comment service.
+- Comment: Comment service (comment box and comment list).
 This element should have the id `vp-comment`.
-- Footer: An element which is the footer of the theme.
+- Footer: Footer of the site.
 This element should have the id `vp-footer`.

-If a theme has darkmode and lightmode, it must:
+A theme must:

 - Set `data-theme` to `dark` on html in darkmode.
 - Set `data-theme` to `light` on html in lightmode.

+If it only have one color scheme, it still needs to set `data-theme` to `light` or `dark` to indicate the default color scheme.

 ## Color Variables